 Spatial differentiation of the percentage shares of dwellings equipped with gas supply installations shows the biggest distinction with respect to the remaining four, previously described, elements of technical infrastructure.
 Despite the fact that the number of customers of gas networks in Poland on the rural areas increased during the 1990s by almost the factor of two and a half, it still remains a very low level.
 Currently, only 5% of inhabitants of rural areas in Poland use gas supplied from the networks.
-Their highest percentage share is observed in south-eastern Poland (the region of Małopolska), and is associated with the important deposits of natural gas situated at the foothills of the Carpathians3 (Figure 2).
-Besides, it is common that apartments in towns are connected to the gas supply networks, this fact being largely due to the previously mentioned issue of installation costs.
+Their highest percentage share is observed in south-eastern Poland (the region of Małopolska), and is associated with the important deposits of natural gas situated at the foothills of the Carpathians (Figure 2).
+Besides, it is fact being largely due to the previously mentioned issue of installation costs.
 In the case of Hungary one notices that the general level of access to the gas supply networks is much higher than in Poland.
 Only in the south-western part of the country lower values of this indicator are observed.
 In Poland, there are 40% of the administrative units considered, in which there is no access to gas supply networks, while in Hungary this concerns only 20% of municipalities.

-3It is exactly in this area that in the middle of the 19th century Polish scholar Ignacy Łukasiewicz opened up the first oil rig in the world.
+&lt;sup>3It is exactly in this area that in the middle of the 19th century Polish scholar Ignacy Łukasiewicz opened up the first oil rig in the world.

+Figure 2

-Figure 2 Percentage shares of dwellings with central heating and percentage shares of dwellings connected to gas supply network in Poland and Hungary
+Percentage shares of dwellings with central heating and percentage shares of dwellings connected to gas supply network in Poland and Hungary